kubeedge/kubeedge/docs/configuration/cri.md

 systemctl restart containerd
 ```

-In case of using `containerd` shipped with Docker, you still need to update containerd’s configuration, this is because “cri” plugin is disabled by default, you need to enable it so that KubeEdge can use the `containerd` as the runtime.
+When using `containerd` shipped with Docker, the cri plugin is disabled by default.
+You will need to update `containerd`’s configuration to enable KubeEdge to use `containerd` as its runtime:

 ```bash
 # Configure containerd